 Robin Gale-Baker, from Sustainable Macleod, discusses mulch.
-She has also written articles for this website about growing broad beans, cauliflower, eggplants and capsicums, garlic, other vegetables, apricot trees, blueberries, medlar trees, persimmon trees, other fruit trees and herbs.
+She has also written articles for this website about growing broad beans, cauliflower, eggplants and capsicums, garlic, other vegetables, herbs, apricot trees, blueberries, medlar trees, passionfruit, persimmon trees and other fruit trees.
 Also articles on codling moth, growing techniques, how much sun do veggies need, shade cloth, the art of watering and the emergency kitchen garden.

 With the drought has come high prices for organic mulch, that indispensable item for the home gardener.
 Pea straw and sugar cane mulch have risen steadily over the past few years and are now the most expensive they have ever been.
 What are we to do?